nhmathis/AccelerateGitTutorial/README.md

 ```

 ## Queries and Linking Rules.
-As noted in the previous section, stages have a query patameter.
-This query pattameter uses DQL fields to search and filter the different tasks from the data provided by your integration.
-You can find a full list of thise quries [here](https://devops.hcldoc.com/accelerate/3.0.x/#com.uvelocity.doc/topics/dots_query/#devops-query-language-dql).
+As noted in the previous section, stages have a query pattern.
+This query pattern uses DQL fields to search and filter the different tasks from the data provided by your integration.
+You can find a full list of these queries [here](https://devops.hcldoc.com/accelerate/3.0.x/#com.uvelocity.doc/topics/dots_query/#devops-query-language-dql).
 An example of the queies used in our vsm are the following:

 ```json